 Why is the CMBC successful?

-- It meets a broad need: ocean health is in a crisis and students, researchers, and friends of CMBC strive to solve real-world problems.
+- It meets a broad need: students, researchers, and friends of CMBC strive to solve real-world problems.

-- The program is genuinely interdisciplinary: our courses are co-taught by faculty from NOAA Fisheries, UCSD Departments of Economics, Philosophy, Graduate School of Global Policy and Society, and Rady School of Management.
-Other participating departments UCSD include Communications, Anthropology, Political Science, Chemistry, Biology and Sociology, government and non-government agency collaborators provide students with additional, diverse perspectives.
+- The program is genuinely interdisciplinary: courses are co-taught by faculty from NOAA Fisheries, UCSD Departments of Economics, Philosophy, Graduate School of Global Policy and Society, and Rady School of Management.
+Other participating departments UCSD include Communications, Anthropology, Political Science, Chemistry, Biology and Sociology.
+Government and non-government agency collaborators provide diverse perspectives.

-- We use innovative teaching methods that train students for careers outside of academia.
+- We use innovative teaching methods: we train students for careers outside of academia.
 CMBC’s 9-week intensive summer course brings students from all backgrounds together to learn a common language and intellectual framework.
 We involve them in communication skill-building exercises and collaborative problem solving.

 - We have a global reach: faculty and students conduct research around the world.
-Alumni serve in governmental and nongovernmental agencies worldwide where they can make a difference in ocean conservation
+Alumni serve in governmental and nongovernmental agencies worldwide where they are making a difference in ocean conservation

 - Scientists are well known in their fields with publications in Science and Nature and other major peer reviewed publications.